Cherry eye is a prolapsed eye gland. While it can look quite alarming, it is pretty common, especially in certain types of dogs.

 What Is Cherry Eye?

 A canine third eyelid is called a nictitating membrane.
 Dogs have two tear-producing (lacrimal) glands in each eye.
 One is located in the upper lid, and one is the lower lid.
 The lower lid holds the nictitating membrane.
 The nictitating membrane is a transparent or translucent lid that passes over the eye for protection and to moisten it while maintaining vision.
+A dog's third eyelid (one in each eye) can get prolapsed or protrude from the eye and create a cherry-red lump in the corner of your dog's eye.

 Cherry eye occurs when the tear-producing gland swells or protrudes from the lid like a red, fleshy mass.
 When the gland protrudes, called eversion, the usually moist tissue is exposed to air and other irritations, like a paw.
 This can cause the interruption of blood supply to the gland.